 All securities available on our App carry liquidity risk.
 However, some securities carry higher liquidity risk than others.
-Typically, more highly traded securities will be more liquid than less traded securities (such as those listed on the London Stock Exchange’s AIM market).
+Typically, more highly traded securities (such as those listed on the main market of the London Stock Exchange) will be more liquid than less traded securities (such as those listed on the London Stock Exchange’s AIM market).
 Certain ETFs and investment trusts can also suffer lower liquidity at times.

 For all securities, there will be a difference between the price you can buy at (the ‘offer’ price) and the price you can sell at (the ‘bid’ price) - the offer price will almost always be higher than the bid price.
 The difference between these two prices is known as the bid-offer spread.
 More liquid stocks will have a lower bid-offer spread than less liquid ones.
-In addition to market fluctuations, this again means that the indicative price you see in-App when you place your order will typically vary from the price you receive when that order is executed.
+So as with market risk, this also means that the indicative price you see in-App when you place your order will typically vary from the price you receive when that order is executed.

 Where your investments are denominated in currencies other than GBP, fluctuations in foreign exchange rates will impact the market value of your investment, as well as any dividends distributed by the company to shareholders.

 In addition, a small proportion of the cash that we hold in our client money account may be in currencies other than GBP.
 This is so that we can process foreign exchange transactions.
 We manage this to ensure that we always hold the correct GBP value in the account but, if we were to become insolvent, you might be exposed to fluctuations in foreign exchange rates.